 The Nike React Element 87 casual shoes run true to size and are narrow to wide-feet friendly.
 However, many footwear reviewers suggest that wearing these stylish kicks in retail stores is a better idea since getting the perfect fit is essential.
-A loose fitting top would pretty much result to creases and a wrinkled look that does not flatter the feet.
+A loose-fitting top would pretty much result to creases and a wrinkled look that does not flatter the feet.
 The thin asymmetric tongue also adheres to the shape of the feet and ankles with thinly padded collars.

 A suede material also covers the forefoot eyestay and holds the regular flat shoelaces together while the removable cork insoles add stepping comfort and breathability with its perforated portions.
 The unisex Nike React Element 87 is available in men’s sizes.
-Women can get a pair 1.5 sizes lower than their usual size.
+Women can get a pair by ordering 1.5 sizes lower than their usual size.

 The excitement was felt by the sneaker community once the buzz of the Nike React Element 87’s release started appearing on their online newsfeeds.
 Nike’s most stylish sneaker featuring the proprietary React foam midsole for 2018 was first previewed in Jun Takahashi of retail brand Undercover’s runway show in several colorways that by the time the shoe got released, it got sold out almost immediately.
 Another positive feature of the translucent upper is the Nike React Element 87’s ability to also give a spotlight on the socks you wear.
 Pair these kicks with vibrantly colored crew socks, neon no-show socks, and graphics printed ankle socks for a footwear color pop.